heskew/heskew.github.io/src/resume.md

 ## Professional Summary

-Technical leader and architect with extensive experience building distributed systems that operate at a global scale.
-Proven track record of transforming complex technical challenges into elegant, secure solutions that empower users and developers alike.
+Technical leader and architect with extensive experience building distributed systems and web experiences that operate at a global scale.
+Proven track record of transforming complex technical challenges into elegant, secure, and accessible solutions that empower users and developers alike.

-Led technical initiatives at Microsoft that make developer education more accessible to millions.
-Deep expertise in Node.js (since early v0.8.x), distributed architectures, and secure payment systems.
-Particularly passionate about building technology that creates a positive global impact while maintaining high standards for security, performance, and reliability.
+Led technical initiatives at Microsoft that make developer education more accessible to millions through modern web technologies, including Node.js, React, and real-time communication systems.
+Deep expertise in distributed architectures, frontend/backend integration, and secure payment systems.
+Particularly passionate about building technology that creates a positive global impact while maintaining high standards for security, accessibility, and performance.

-Experienced in scaling teams and systems through multiple growth phases - from early-stage startups to enterprise platforms.
-Strong focus on creating resilient architectures that can evolve with changing requirements while maintaining performance at scale.
+Experienced in scaling teams and systems through multiple growth phases - from building products from 0 to 1 in startups to evolving enterprise platforms.
+Strong focus on creating resilient architectures using modern technologies that can adapt to changing requirements while maintaining performance at scale.

 ## Professional Experience